Peter-SB/Go-Chat-App/README.md

 ### **Session Authentication and CRFT Tokens**:

 As part of this I really enjoyed learning more about session and csrf tokens, and implement them myself from scratch.
-While JWT and OAuth are more modern standards, session tokens are still used a lot and learning about the security vulnerabilities introduced by those and how csrf tokens are secure against that was very interesting.
+While JWT and OAuth are more modern standards, session tokens are still widely used.
+Understanding how this introduces security vulnerabilities and how CSRF tokens stops these vulnerabilities was particularly interesting to learn.

 **Explanation:**